aitorres/dogpicsbot/README.md

 python bot.py
 ```

+## What's next?

+The next features to be developed are:

+- Replying to 'woof', 'bark', 'dog' and other dog-related words in a chat or group with a dog pic, instead of automatically replying to every message.
+- Fetching dog pictures of a given dog breed on demand.
+- And more!

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.